Consensys/quorum-examples/examples/adding_nodes/README.md

 2. Send in a public transaction and check it is minted.

-    !!! note
-        * The transaction hashes will likely be different, but the contract addresses will be the same for your network.

     ```bash
     # Send in the transaction
     $ docker exec -it addnode_node1_1 geth --exec 'loadScript("/examples/public-contract.js")' attach /qdata/dd/geth.ipc